wichmann-lab/teamproject-photography/README.md

 + Make sure to save the configuration file "configurationFile.json" under this folder.
 + Then execute the plugin.

+Add:
+* Error message if config file is missing

 This is an example gif.

 ![testgif](https://user-images.githubusercontent.com/69016207/120100932-aa5b1e80-c143-11eb-814e-9273eefd4652.gif)